-I grew up on the South Side of Chicago, where I became interested in science and wrote my first news articles.
-The environment where I lived was affected by steel mills and other pollution.
-This motivated me to care about urban sustainability and brownfield reclamation.
+I grew up in Chicago, where I became curious about physics and math.
+During high school, I wrote my first news articles and placed second in a city-wide poetry contest.
+I also developed long-term interests in dance, music, and martial arts.
+There have been Latin American and Native American cultural influences in my social life.
+The environment where I lived was affected by steel mills and pollution.
+This motivated me to care about urban sustainability.

-Before I knew I could become a science writer, I spent years building machines and learning how to design them.
-I began studying mechanical engineering in college because of my interest in energy conservation.
-Since then, I’ve worked in machine shops, built hybrid race cars, designed cooling systems for power electronics, and assembled plumbing and industrial equipment to manufacture fiberboard.
-Working as an engineer also taught me how to manage projects.
+I began studying mechanical engineering in college because of the global social benefits of clean energy.
+Since then, I’ve worked in machine shops, built hybrid race cars, designed cooling systems for utility power electronics, and created equipment to manufacture fiberboard.
+Working as an engineer taught me how to manage projects.

-For a long time, my enthusiasm for writing stayed in the background like coffee bubbling slowly.
+For a long time, my enthusiasm for writing stayed in the background, like coffee bubbling slowly.
 When I was 26, it jumped to the front burner and began boiling rapidly.
-I applied to graduate school at the University of Wisconsin-Madison and completed my degree in 2006.
-Half of my coursework was in journalism and half of it was in environmental studies; I also completed a certificate in web design.
-I wrote my thesis on media framing – a topic which I still discuss in this blog today.
+To change careers, I went to graduate school at the University of Wisconsin-Madison.
+Half of my coursework was in journalism and half of it was in environmental studies with an emphasis on energy resources.

 I worked as an associate editor for four years at a national diversity-friendly-education program for science, technology, engineering and math instructors.
 When I wrote about social inclusion, I drew on my experiences related to being from underrepresented groups in engineering.
 This job provided me with opportunities to learn web skills and gain management experience.

 Then, for two years, I honed the website content and research reports of American Council for an Energy-Efficient Economy.
 We conducted a comprehensive site redesign.
 Through this job, I became very motivated to write about clean energy.
 I also learned about user-friendly web design.